How To Sell A Business As A Bolt-On

 Bolt-on acquisitions are usually smaller companies with very little financial and administrative infrastructure.
 They are typically operated by the company owner and ...may have unsophisticated financial systems, IT and internal controls, but are usually excellent operating companies with good customer relationships.
 This is why private equity-backed platform companies or corporate buyers with the infrastructure in place can be a perfect fit.
 Given the lack of infrastructure at these (bolt-on) companies, buyers will usually pay a lower valuation multiple for a bolt-on acquisition than they would for a platform company.

-The type of buyers constituting your target are not people who act on impulse.
+The type of buyers constituting these businesses are targetting are not people who act on impulse.
 They have sophisticated financial experts advising them, whether their own Finance Director or a third party corporate finance firm.

-The board will act based on the advice these experts give them.
-And do you know what the experts are telling them?
-They're saying that you're a defective investment.
-They are telling the buyer that he should buy you only if your defect is reflected in the price ie. they're looking to get you on the cheap.
+Their board will act based on the advice these experts give them.
+Here's what they experts are telling them: "This is a defective investment".
+They are telling the buyer that he should buy the target only if this defect is reflected in the price ie. they're looking to make the acquisition on the cheap.

-If you want the money you need to know how the people with the money think.
+It's always a good idea for the seller of a business to know how the people with the money think.

-While you are prettifying your numbers and raving about the great potential in your business they are making far more mundane assessments.
+While they are prettifying their numbers and raving about the "awesome potential" in the business, buyers are making far more mundane assessments.

 They are trying to work out the skill gap that they are going to have to fill.
 They are trying to work out how much it'll cost them in wages to hire that talent (or whether they can spare existing talent from within their own organisation).
-And they're trying to work out what impact all this will have on the figures going forward - both your figures and theirs.
+And they're trying to work out what impact all this will have on the figures going forward - both the target business performance figures and their own.

 If they buy a business that is not a bolt-on, they can just leave the business to get on with what it's doing.
 There's no further time to be invested, no additional cash to be pumped in to make changes, no resources from their own business to be diverted, nothing.